What You Need to Know About Acupuncture

 Acupuncture mostly have calming effect afterwards, specially for the first time.
 But for some people, they may feel energetic after the treatment as the pain relieve can bring back there energy.

-Your acupuncturist may ask you to call for a ride home back or ask you to take it light for one or two days.
-You can take 10mins rest after the procedure.
-However, not everyone respond same to the Acupuncture, if the symptoms don't go away within few weeks of treatment, you may need some other treatment option, may be Acupuncture is not right for you.
+Your acupuncturist may ask you to call for a ride home or ask you to take it light for one or two days.
+You can take a 10-minute rest after the procedure.
+However, not everyone responds the same to Acupuncture.
+If the symptoms don't go away within a few weeks of treatment, you may need some other treatment option.
+Maybe Acupuncture is not right for you.

 Also Read: Health Benefits Of Lettuce